yuxqiu/logic-parser/README.md

 using `std::variant` increases the amount of memory required, as we need to allocate enough memory to accommodate the largest member of the variant (i.e. `BinaryExpr`).
 This resulted in significant performance degradation, especially given that I mainly used `tests/large.txt` (containing only unary and literal expression) as input to the benchmark.

+A potential improvement would be to define `Expr` as a variant of a shared pointer.
+This could reduce memory waste.
+Also, inside each expression, we can use `Expr` directly instead of using a shared pointer to Expr.

 ## Contributions